MINNESOTA 3, CLEVELAND 2 IN MINNESOTA

 WP: Jesse Orosco (2-1).
 LP: Rafael Betancourt (2-2).
 S: Guardado (41).

 Notes: It was the day after the Twins clinched so it was even lower down the alphabet than a B lineup.
 Matthew LeCroy was behind the plate in place of A. J. Pierzynski.
 Justin Morneau was at first in place of Doug Mientkiewicz.
 Alex Prieto was at second in place of Luis Rivas.
 Hocking was at short in place of Cristian Guzman.
 Cuddyer was at third in place of Corey Koskie.
 Ford was in center in place of Torii Hunter.
 Michael Restovich was in left, Dustan Mohr in right, and Michael Ryan at DH.
 Rob Bowen replaced LeCroy at catcher in the seventh.

 Ryan was 1-for-4 and was batting .347.
 Ford was batting .333.
 Restovich was 0-for-3 and was batting .304.

 Prieto was 1-for-3 and was batting .167.
 Bowen made his first appearance since September 2 and was batting .000 (0-for-3).

 Rick Reed gave up a run in 1.2 innings and had an ERA of 5.14.
 Orosco retired the only man he faced and lowered his ERA to 7.64.
 This would be his only win as a Twin.

 Granted that Cleveland wasn't very good and was just playing out the season, it's still kind of impressive that the Twins were able to win playing a bunch of reserves and AAA players.

 The Twins had won eleven in a row.

-Record: The Twins were 35-25, in second place in the American League West, 1.5 games behind Oakland.
-They led third-place California by a game.
+Record: The Twins were 89-69, in first place in the American League Central, six games ahead of Chicago.